 Suppose further that $S$ is an Enriques surface.
-In this case, the assumptions of \cref{prop-strongmiddletate} are all satisfied, hence we obtain the equivalence of the statements (1) to (3).
-The first author showed that these equivalent statements are true when no point of order $2$ of the Jacobian of $C$ is defined over $\F$: this was stated in \cite[Corollary 1.5]{scavia2022autour} when $C$ has genus $1$ (for simplicity). \end{ex}
+In this case, the assumptions of \cref{prop-strongmiddletate} are all satisfied, hence statements (1), (2) and (3) are equivalent for $X$.
+When no point of order $2$ of the Jacobian of $C$ is defined over $\F$, this was proved in \cite[Th\'eor\`eme 1.4]{colliot2023conjecture} conditionally on the Tate conjecture for $1$-cycles on surfaces over finite fields, and unconditionally in \cite[Corollary 1.5]{scavia2022autour}.
+(Note that \cite[Corollary 1.5]{scavia2022autour} is stated when $C$ has genus $1$ for simplicity.) \end{ex}